What Happens to a House When Someone Dies?

 Who pays the mortgage after a death?

 The estate — or the person who inherits the property — is typically responsible for continuing mortgage payments while the estate is being settled.
+The lender should be notified of the death promptly.

 Do all homes go through probate?